Azure/OpenShift/docs/known-issues.md

 fails, retrying creation will always fail.
 In this case, use `az openshift delete` to delete the failed cluster and attempt to create an entirely new cluster.

+## OpenShift server certificate is untrusted

+Note that currently the OpenShift console certificate is untrusted, therefore when navigating to the console, you will need to manually accept the untrusted certificate in your browser.

 ## OpenShift Managed Cluster resource is hidden by default